-3477.
-The Committee notes that determining whether or not a permanent establishment exists on a separate entity basis may entail vulnerability to abusive arrangements.
+- 34. The Committee notes that determining whether or not a permanent establishment exists on a separate entity basis may entail vulnerability to abusive arrangements.
 Depending on the domestic law of States, safeguards against purely artificial structures may be found through application of a rule according to which substance overrides form.
-The Commentary of the 2017 OECD Model Convention also states the following: In this respect, the Committee also considers that the following part of the Commentary on Article 5 of the 2017 OECD Model Convention is applicable to Article 5 of this Model:

-118. Whilst premises belonging to a company that is a member of a multinational group can be put at the disposal of another company of the group and may, subject to the other conditions of Article 5, constitute a permanent establishment of that other company if the business of that other company is carried on through that place, it is important to distinguish that case from the frequent situation where a company that is a member of a multinational group provides services (e.g. management services) to another company of the group as part of its own business carried on in premises that are not those of that other company and using its own personnel.
+The Commentary of the 2017 OECD Model Convention also states the following: - 118.
+Whilst premises belonging to a company that is a member of a multinational group can be put at the disposal of another company of the group and may, subject to the other conditions of Article 5, constitute a permanent establishment of that other company if the business of that other company is carried on through that place, it is important to distinguish that case from the frequent situation where a company that is a member of a multinational group provides services (e.g. management services) to another company of the group as part of its own business carried on in premises that are not those of that other company and using its own personnel.
 In that case, the place where those services are provided is not at the disposal of the latter company and it is not the business of that company that is carried on through that place.
 That place cannot, therefore, be considered to be a permanent establishment of the company to which the services are provided.
 Indeed, the fact that a company's own activities at a given location may provide an economic benefit to the business of another company does not mean that the latter company carries on its business through that location: clearly, a company that merely purchases parts produced or services supplied by another company in a different country would not have a permanent establishment because of that, even though it may benefit from the manufacturing of these parts or the supplying of these services.